 Another one of the best games in the car.
 You can pair 20 questions with I Spy or play it as a standalone game.

-The first player picks an object, show, animal, person, or anything else that strikes their fancy.
+The first person picks an object, show, animal, person, or anything else that strikes their fancy.
 It’s helpful if they say the category before the other players start to guess the thing that they’re thinking of.

 4. Scavenger Hunt

 Scavenger hunts are a lot of fun during a road trip.
 It’s like a better version of I Spy, but it requires more preparation.
+Scavenger hunts allow children to practice problem solving in a tangible way.

 Start before you get into the car.
 Make a list of things that you know you’re going to be able to see on the trip.
 If you already know the route, it’s a breeze.